-Due to the limited aquatic ecotoxicity data available for potassium chlorate, the data on sodium chlorate was used by the DS.
-In addition to aquatic toxicity studies on marine algae using potassium chlorate, studies on fish, invertebrates, algae, and aquatic plants using sodium chlorate are presented in the CLP report.
-Only relevant studies from each trophic level with the most conservative endpoint expressed as test substance (Na- or KClO3) and as chlorate ion are summarized in the table below for acute and chronic aquatic toxicity (key endpoints used in hazard classification are highlighted in bold).
+In addition to acute and chronic aquatic toxicity studies on fish, invertebrates, algae, and aquatic plants using sodium chlorate, aquatic toxicity studies on marine algae using potassium chlorate are available in the CLP report.

+Only relevant studies from each trophic level with the most conservative endpoint expressed as test substance (Na- or KClO3) and as chlorate ion are summarised in the table below for acute and chronic aquatic toxicity (the key endpoints used in hazard classification are highlighted in bold).
 The toxicity values were adjusted by the DS for the molecular weight of the test substance or chlorate ion.
 All toxicity values are expressed as nominal values.

 Table: Summary of relevant studies from each trophic level expressed as test substance and as chlorate anion for acute and chronic toxicity.
-Toxicity endpoint values are converted to potassium chlorate where necessary to complete the data set.
+Toxicity endpoint values are converted to sodium chlorate where necessary to complete the data set.